PAPNEJA METHOD · the community · Papneja.com

 The Papneja Fellowship draws on the tradition of Surat Shabd Yoga — the yoga of the soul’s attention and the primordial Sound Current — which is ancient, cross-cultural, and universal in its reach.
 It has been preserved under different names in virtually every major religious civilization: the Logos in Christian and Gnostic writings, the Kalam in Islamic Sufi tradition, the Naam and Shabd in the Sikh lineage, the Anahata Shabd in Hindu Vedic and Vedantic texts, and the Word in the mainstream Abrahamic traditions.

-What distinguishes the Papneja Method from other presentations of this tradition is its integration of two halves that other teachers have historically left separate: the first half — nervous system stabilization and physiological preparation of the instrument, which most teachers omit entirely — and the second half, the direct Surat Shabd Yoga practice of connecting with the Sound Current.
+What distinguishes the Papneja Method from other presentations of this tradition is its integration of two halves that other teachers have historically left separate: the first half — the precise preparation of the instrument through settling arousal, reducing internal reactivity, and stabilizing attentional capacity, which most teachers omit entirely — and the second half, the direct Surat Shabd Yoga practice of connecting with the Sound Current.
 The Papneja Method unifies these into a single, scientifically precise, sequenced program.

 The Papneja Method and the Papneja Fellowship are related but distinct.